 In this post we’ll walk you through all the things you need to consider when choosing a pair of hockey skates to get the best fit possible.

 The first thing that you should understand is that hockey skates sizes are not the same as shoe sizes.
 If you pick out a hockey skate based on your shoe size, you’ll find that the skate will be too large for your foot.

 In general, hockey skates run one full size to a size and a half smaller than shoes, so you’ll want to take that into consideration.
 With this in mind, it’s important to try on some different sizes of skates before you purchase unless you’re choosing a brand and model that you’ve worn before and know it’ll be the right fit.

 Finding the Right Hockey Skate Fit

 Just like shoes, hockey skates come in different fits.
 Even if you’ve found the right size, there are other aspects of the hockey skate boot that will affect how they conform to your feet while skating.
 Factors to consider include:

 - Toe Box

 The width of a skate works similar to the width of a shoe.
-If you wear wide shoe, chances are you’ll require a hockey skate for wide feet.
+If you wear wide shoe, chances are you’ll look for the best hockey skates for wide feet.
 The other factors will vary from skate to skate with different models offering different combinations.
 While you can begin to assess how you’d like each of these parts of the skate to fit based on your shoe preference, you’ll want to try different brands of skates to ensure you have a snug fit.